TENET: One Step Toward Test-Driven Development for Repository-Level Code Generation: Introduction

 \section{Introduction}

-Test-Driven Development (TDD) is a widely adopted practice in software engineering that tightly couples the testing and implementation processes~\citep{TDD-def}.
-Rather than treating tests as afterthoughts, TDD requires developers to create and execute tests continuously throughout the development life-cycle.
-In practical TDD workflows, developers typically start by writing test cases that specify the desired behavior or capture potential failure scenarios, then incrementally implement and refine code to satisfy these tests.
-Extensive empirical studies have demonstrated that TDD improves code quality, enhances design clarity, boosts developer productivity, and supports long-term maintainability~\citep{TDD4CodeGen, LLM4TDD, miu-fix, show_why_tdd_is_good1, show_why_tdd_is_good2, show_why_tdd_is_good3, show_why_tdd_is_good4, show_why_tdd_is_good5, GAI4-TDD, show_why_tdd_is_good6}.
+Test-Driven Development (TDD) is a widely adopted practice in software engineering that tightly couples the testing and implementation processes~\citep{TDD-def}: developers typically start by writing test cases that specify the desired behavior or capture potential failure scenarios, then incrementally implement and refine code to satisfy these tests.
+Extensive studies have demonstrated that TDD improves implementation accuracy, code quality, and design clarity~\citep{TDD4CodeGen, LLM4TDD, miu-fix, show_why_tdd_is_good1, show_why_tdd_is_good2, show_why_tdd_is_good3, show_why_tdd_is_good4, show_why_tdd_is_good5, GAI4-TDD, show_why_tdd_is_good6}.

-In the era of vibe coding~\citep{vide_coding}, where developers increasingly delegate code writing to large language models (LLMs) by specifying high-level intentions, TDD becomes even more crucial.
-As LLM-generated code may amplify ambiguities or inconsistencies in developer intent, systematically specifying and validating requirements through test cases is essential to ensure correctness, intended functionality, and maintainability.
-Recent industry practices further echo this view, emphasizing that TDD becomes especially powerful in the context of agentic coding~\citep{ClaudeCodeBestPractices, ClaudeCodeTalk}.
+In the era of vibe coding~\citep{vide_coding}, developers increasingly delegate code writing to large language models (LLMs) by providing high-level intentions.
+However, such descriptions often fail to capture detailed functionality, making it challenging for LLMs to implement correctly and sometimes even amplifying the ambiguity, especially with the repository-level context.
+This makes TDD even more crucial, as it systematically specifies and validates requirements through executable test cases to improve functional correctness.
+Recent industry practices further highlight the effectiveness of TDD in agentic coding workflows~\citep{ClaudeCodeBestPractices, ClaudeCodeTalk}.

-Accordingly, TDD provides a more reliable setting for developing and evaluating code generation techniques with repository-level dependencies.
-Existing work typically frames the task by requiring the LLMs to generate target functions based on natural language descriptions of intent and contextual code retrieved from the repository~\citep{repocoder_repoeval, codereval, DevEval}.
-However, such descriptions and context are often insufficient to fully convey the intended functionality of the target function, making it infeasible for the LLMs to produce the expected implementation.
-In contrast, test cases offer executable specifications that explicitly define correct behaviors and failure scenarios.